Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: Co-B uchi Barrier Certificates (CBBCs)

 Barrier certificates act as proofs for safety, however many properties of interest require showing that a given region is visited a finite number of times rather than never visited at all.
-In particular, the accepting conditions of NBAs and UCAs depend on showing that the accepting states are either visited infinitely or finitely often.

-We thus consider approaches where one may use barrier certificates to show a set of states $\Xx_{VF}$ is visited finitely often.
-To do so, we modify the system $\Sys = (\Xx, \Xx_0, f)$ by appending a counter variable to the state space.
-This counter keeps track of the number of times a state in $\Xx_{VF}$ is seen.
+In particular, the accepting conditions of NBAs and UCAs rely on showing that the accepting states are visited infinitely or only finitely often.
+We thus consider approaches where one may use barrier certificates to show a set $\Xx_{VF}$ is visited only finitely often.